 Once you submit your claim, there may be an additional delay before your first payment arrives.
-After that, benefits are payable every two weeks.
+After that, benefits are payable every 2 weeks.

-How long can I receive benefits for?
+5. How long can I receive TDI for?

 You can receive TDI for up to 26 weeks in a year or for any particular "period of disability."
 However, you can only receive TDI for the time you are disabled.
+You cannot receive TDI for any period of time in which you are working for pay for any employer, even if you are working from home or working reduced hours.
+Remember that there is generally a one-week unpaid waiting period for TDI.